nightcomdev/opnsense/tunables/README.md

 # TUNABLES optimization for OPNsense and i226-V
 Here you can find tunables that I optimazed for my network.
 Default values are values used by Opnsense.
 All informations and descriptions are from internet like blogs, forums, documentation of OPNsense and FreeBSD.

-Content will be added with time, I have all my data offline.
+Content will be added with time, please be patient.

-### Read carefully and adjust to your needs.
+Read carefully and adjust to your needs.
 If you have stronger hardware you can rise buffers and adjust some other values.
 Network card Intel i226-V was upgraded to firmware v2.32

+### Before any changes make BACKUP of your config!

 # OPNsense System Tunables Configuration